SAP/ui5-webcomponents/docs/1-getting-started/07-typescript-support.md

-# Typescript Support
+# TypeScript Support

-**Note: Typescript support is experimental and subject to change**.
-If you consume the web components via Typescript, you might have to adjust your code before the Typescript definitions become final and officially supported.
+**Note: TypeScript support is experimental and subject to change**.
+If you consume the web components via TypeScript, you might have to adjust your code before the TypeScript definitions become final and officially supported.

-Since `1.11.0` we are providing `Typescript definitions` (as `.d.ts` files) for all framework's and components' APIs, available to applications, written in Typescript.
-Previously, without defintions, the usage of UI5 Web Components in Typescript application was not optimal as the types have been missing and inferred by the TS compiler as `any`.
+Since `1.11.0` we are providing `TypeScript definitions` (as `.d.ts` files) for all framework's and components' APIs, available to applications, written in TypeScript.
+Previously, without definitions, the usage of UI5 Web Components in TypeScript application was not optimal as the types have been missing and inferred by the TS compiler as `any`.
-Now, when accessing a public API, you will benefit from static code checks, autocompletion, etc. as expected in a Typescript app.
+Now, when accessing a public API, you will benefit from static code checks, autocompletion, etc. as expected in a TypeScript app.

 **Example:** usage of `setLanguage` from `@ui5/webcomponents-base`